 Superficial Chemical Peels

 Superficial chemical peels are the least abrasive of all chemical peel solutions and are meant to treat minor skin discolorations and uneven skin texture.
 During a chemical peel, a solution is applied to the treatment area which causes the sin to exfoliate and quite literally "peel off".
-In general, the more aggressive the treatment the more dramatic results, however, the recommended treatment will depend on desired depth of penetration, outcome, and tolerated recovery time.see all Skin procedures
+In general, the more aggressive the treatment the more dramatic results, however, the recommended treatment will depend on desired depth of penetration, outcome, and tolerated recovery time.find similar procedures

 Superficial Chemical Peels